 Also, remember it is a personal decision whether or not you want to provide rewards or pay your children for doing their chores.

 Personally, when my children were younger I did not pay them.
 They did not yet understand the concept of earning money and were not motivated by money.
 A simple piece of candy was a reward they were happy with.

 But, once my son turned ten, we provided a list of chores and a set allowance.
 Setting an allowance for completed chores can be a great motivator for older children and teens to complete their work.

 Whatever you decide, these Free Printable Chore Charts are a great way to get your child started doing household chores!

 These printables are for personal use only.
 You may not alter them or redistribute them for monetary gain without written consent from the author, Sarah Titus.

-Want another chore chart?
+Want another chore tracker template?
 Here’s a great one:

 Download the chore chart here.